-05. Use line qualities and styles to describe your character
+05. Use line qualities to describe your character

 The drawn lines of which your character design is composed can go some way to describing it.
 Thick, even, soft and round lines may suggest an approachable, cute character, whereas sharp, scratchy and uneven lines might point to an uneasy and erratic character.

 Sune Ehlers characters are bold and seem to dance on the page, which echoes his approach to drawing them.
 He explains: "Drawing a doodle is about decisive pen-manoeuvring.
 A strong line for me comes from strength and rhythm."

 Exaggerating the defining features of your character design will help it appear larger than life.
 Exaggerated features will also help viewers to identify the character's key qualities.

 Exaggeration is key in cartoon caricatures and helps emphasise certain personality traits.
 If your character is strong, don't just give it normal-sized bulging arms, soup them up so that they're five times as big as they should be.